Gambia: Magistrate Court Fines Rapper Killa Ace

 By Bakary Ceesay

-The album is made up of twelve tracks representing the sounds of Afro pop, Afrobeat, and Afrofuzion with elements of Hip Hop.
+Finally, is Jizzle debut album was released on 9th August, 2019 comprised of of twelve tracks representing the sounds of Afro pop, Afrobeat, and Afro-fuzion with elements of Hip Hop.

-He is currently embarking on a three-week European Tour in Sweden, Italy, and Germany to promote Finally.
-All of his shows will display his dynamic stage presence and performance.
-ALBUM DOWNLOAD LINK: https://umgafrica.lnk.to/finally
+In September, 2019 has embarked on a three-week European tour in Sweden, Italy, and Germany to promote finally album.
+All of his shows display his dynamic stage presence and performance.